marekhac/HippoPlayerIR/README.md

 ![how it works](./img/scheme.png)

 * you can also take power directly from Amiga's serial port.
 Unfortunately there's no +5V on serial port, but luckly there is +12V on pin 9 and GND on pin 7.
 It's not hard to reduce voltage to +5V.
 You can use voltage stabilizer or step-down converter.
 I prefer second solution.
 Mini 360 DC-DC Adjustable Buck Converter would be perfect.
-Just adjust voltage to about +5.20V on OUT+ pin and connect it to VIN on Arduino board.
+Just adjust voltage to +5V on OUT+ pin and connect it to VIN on Arduino board.
 Of course don't forget to connect OUT- to GND too.
 Here's how all of it can be wired up.

 ![how it works](./img/scheme_stepdown.png)